What Is Car Insurance?

 Some states require uninsured/underinsured motorist coverage

 If your car rolls over, collides with anything, is struck by another automobile, or is hit by an object, collision coverage can assist cover the cost of the damage to your car.
-If your car is financed or leased, this coverage is typically necessary.
+If your car is financed or leased, this collision coverage is typically necessary.

 Your car may sustain damage that wasn't brought on by an accident with assistance from comprehensive coverage.
 For instance, robbery, vandalism, running over a deer or other animal, storms, and specific natural catastrophes.